 If a district court has ordered a child to be forcibly taken away, mediation may still be continued at the request of the bailiff.

 Council Regulation (EC) No 2201/2003 is applied in the recognition of decisions on parental responsibility issued in another Member State that fall within the scope of the Regulation.
-(See page ‘Parental responsibility - Community law’).
-The Regulation does not apply in Denmark.
+This Regulation does not apply to Denmark.

 According to the Regulation, a judgment concerning the dissolution of marriage must be recognised by other Member States without any special procedures.
 Any interested party may, however, apply for a decision that the judgment be or not be recognised.
 The application for recognition is filed in Finland with the district court of the child’s place of residence.

-Decisions on parental responsibility issued in Denmark and decisions issued in Sweden, other than those issued by virtue of the abovementioned Regulation, are enforced on the basis of the 1977 Act on the recognition and enforcement of Nordic judgments on civil law claims (laki yksityisoikeudellista vaatimusta koskevien pohjoismaisten tuomioiden tunnustamisesta ja täytäntöönpanosta 588/1977).
+Decisions on parental responsibility issued in Denmark and, in Sweden, decisions on parental responsibility other than those issued by virtue of the abovementioned Regulation are enforced on the basis of the 1977 Act on the recognition and enforcement of Nordic judgments on civil law claims (laki yksityisoikeudellista vaatimusta koskevien pohjoismaisten tuomioiden tunnustamisesta ja täytäntöönpanosta 588/1977).
 No separate confirmation of the recognition of a decision is provided.
 Requests for enforcement are lodged with the district court.